Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Partial derivatives

 \subsection{Proof of equation (\ref{eq:partial2})}

-We now turn to the proof of the second equality.
-Let $\mathcal{A}$ be an arbitrary event satisfing the assumptions of the theorem.
-From Proposition \ref{prop: coupling}, by the fact that $\mathcal{A}$ is increasing and by monotonicity, Lemma \ref{lemma:monotonicitylambda}, we obtain that,
+We now turn to the proof of the second partial derivative.
+Let $\mathcal{A}$ be an arbitrary relevant event.
+From Proposition \ref{prop: coupling}, by the fact that $\mathcal{A}$ is increasing we obtain that for any $\delta >0$,